huvaso/TopicModeling_Inspiration/README.md

 # TOMIAS: TOpic Modeling for Inspiration AnalysiS

 Authors:
-- Martín Hernani
+- Martín Hernani-Merino
-- Harumi
+- Harumi Gonzales-Hara
 - Hugo Alatrista-Salas

 The following project includes sources (notebook) and datasets for mining textual data associated with inspiration customer behavior.
-The project includes a dataset depository in which tweets and survey results are included.
-Also, some images used in the papers were located in the Images directory.
+The project includes a dataset depository ("Data") in which tweets and survey results are included.
+Also, some images used in the papers were located in the "Figures" directory.
 These images can be obtained by executing the notebook "TopicModeling_Inspiration_Shared.ipynb".

 All results of our contribution can be obtained through the "TopicModeling_Inspiration_Shared.ipynb".
 This notebook is organized into functions: